COMSOC-Community/Game-Academy/README.md

 * Move IPD display to d3 v7
 * Anonymise teams in IPD results
 * Left panel floating, with user info (https://stackoverflow.com/questions/11399537/how-do-you-make-a-div-follow-as-you-scroll)

+Other (minor) issues regarding presentation (CENTIPEDE):
+- Better to rows and columns (so strategy 1 goes into the rows).
+- No comma before ‘and’ for a list of two winners.